skipperkongen/childrens-space-program/README.md

 Kids divide into groups and complete the project.
 The structure mimics the division of responsibilities for a real space launch:

 * Atmosphere group: How to choose perfect time and place for launch?
-* Media group: How to design and video capture launch?
+* Media group: How to design and video capture the mission?
 * Builder group: How to build and launch balloon?
 * Tracking group: How to safely land and recover balloon?
 * Data group: How to process data from balloon?